erinchen11/nft-supermarket-simple-demo/README.md

 ## Goal

-User can mint and buy NFT on web.
+User can mint, sell and buy NFT on web.

 ## Run